 - Disillusionment with some of the negative effects of technology has spawned the Appropriate Technology movement with some advocating that low energy and slower forms of travel are preferable for health, the environment, safety and well being.
 An alternative reaction is the development of lower emission travel technologies which have allowed many to justify continued travel in the face of concerns about the negative effects of carbon emissions.

-- High Speed Technology has facilitated the mega-commute: Pan-European commuters now travel weekly or even daily across national borders, for example English commuters living in Calais (as encouraged at one point by Kent CC and Eurotunnel) and cheap air fares have resulted in a huge increase in second home ownership.
+- High Speed Technology has facilitated the mega-commute: Pan-European commuters can travel weekly or even daily across national borders, for example English commuters living in Calais (as encouraged at one point by Kent CC and Eurotunnel) and cheap air fares have resulted in a huge increase in second home ownership.

 - One of the most beneficial aspects of technology is its role in enabling people with disabilities to travel.
 A wealth of features such as vehicle and infrastructure design, information systems and booking technology has liberated many disabled people previously confined and denied travel opportunities.